Sign-in to Account

 Diseases Carried by Mice & Rodents

-Written by Aptive Environmental May 7, 2021
+Written by Aptive Pest Control May 7, 2021

 The last thing you want is for your home to be overrun with mice and other rodents.
 They can chew through your walls, leave droppings, and take over your food supply.
 Not only are they a pesky nuisance, they also can bring multiple diseases that can impact you and your family.
 These diseases can be spread to humans through handling of live or dead rodents, contact with rodent feces, urine, or saliva, as well as rodent bites.